 State-by-state guide to the taxability of digital products

 Though there’s often resistance to expanding sales tax to previously exempt goods and services, including those that didn’t exist when sales tax was first levied, it’s gradually breaking down.
-Year after year, digital products shift from exempt to taxable in some part of the world.
-On January 1, 2019, for example, several American states and Canadian provinces started to tax the sale of digital goods and services.
-Others are looking to follow suit.
+Year after year, digital products shift from exempt to taxable in some parts of the world.
+On January 1, 2019, for example, several American states and Canadian provinces started to tax the sale of digital goods and services, and others are looking to follow suit.

 Defining digital products